GST Rebate for First-Time Homebuyers

 Over $1.5 million: No rebate

-Note: This applies to the federal GST portion only and the provincial sales tax components remain unaffected.
+Note: This applies to the federal GST portion only and the provincial sales tax component remains unaffected.

-To qualify for the FTHB GST Rebate, applicants must:
+To qualify for the FTHB GST Rebate, buyers must:

 Be at least 18 years old.